benrachibaya/flutter_Employee-Directory/README.md

 Small flutter example project using a login and displaying a list of employees.

+The list of employees is generated using https://www.json-generator.com/# and can be found at http://www.json-generator.com/api/json/get/bQysixTOEO?indent=2

 ## Getting Started

 This project is a starting point for a Flutter application.